alamjane/alamjane/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working in Cognizant as Data Scientist
+- 🔭 I’m currently working in Birlasoft as Sr. Data Scientist
-- 🌱 I’m exploring Deep Learning
+- 🌱 I’m exploring Gen AI
 - 👯 I’m a blogger on Medium
 - 🤔 I’m looking for help with AI
 - 💬 Ask me about ML or any tech related stuff.